luojilab/DataReporter/README.md

      * @param count          Number of data reported at one time */ public static native void setReportCount(long nativeReporter, int count);
-    The method is to set the amount of data reported once, for example, set to 5, which is that the data sent by the reporting interface is spit out every 5 times.
-	This method can not be called, the default value is 5

     /**
      * Set the maximum size limit of the cache file single file, the default value is 10k *